flectra-hq/flectra/doc/howtos/web.rst

         },
     });

-The :func:`~flectra.web.Class.extend` method takes a dictionary describing the new class's content (methods and static attributes).
+The :func:`~odoo.web.Class.extend` method takes a dictionary describing the new class's content (methods and static attributes).
 In this case, it will only have a ``say_hello`` method which takes no parameters.